Mar 03, 2022

 If you have an ongoing promotion campaign, make sure to include it in the product description for the same reason.

 8. Write a Compelling Call-To-Action

-The final piece you need to add to your product descriptions are catchy call-to-actions (CTA).
-CTAs such as “get started,” “learn more,” and “get yours now” motivates visitors to buy your product.
+The final piece you need to add to your product descriptions is a catchy call-to-action (CTA).
+CTAs such as “get started”, “learn more”, and “get yours now” motivates visitors to buy your product.

 Alternatively, make use of the product’s benefits to create an enticing call-to-action.